 All students will attend RULER class once per week to work on their understanding of their emotions and actions and how their emotions and actions affect themselves and others.

-Families are not required to believe in the Christian faith in order to attend Dunn Prep.
+Families are not required to believe in the Christian faith in order to attend Woodland Middle Academy.
 However, we will teach a Biblical world view in all areas of instruction and integrate faith throughout the school day.
 We believe that application is the highest form of Biblical knowledge and therefore our focus will be on the application of God’s word and living out the example of Jesus.
 Students will attend a weekly Bible class but will also have the opportunity to have mentors and support from the student pastors at Woodland Community Church.